 Informatica leveraged Lucidscale for network visualization—a powerful way to simply explain the details of a complicated system, giving a bird’s-eye view of where certain elements live, why they matter, and how they can affect other systems and processes downstream.

 Using Lucidscale to maintain visibility into existing systems empowers employees to:

 - Troubleshoot faster

 - Make smarter network decisions and changes

 With Informatica’s newly established documentation, they were able to identify areas for improvement.
 “There were design flaws where we had more services… we weren't as resilient as we thought… Through this investigation and our original drawing, we realized we had some servers both built one availability zone in one region, others built in two availability zones but only in one region, and yet with others across multiple regions and availability zones.
 So if we lost one availability zone, or even one region, some services would actually stop working,” says Toby.

-As they were making changes, Toby used—and still uses—Lucidchart to auto-generate AWS diagrams, forming colorized groups of Points of Delivery (PODs), visualizing which POD belongs to which Informatica product.
+As they were making changes, Toby used—and still uses—Lucidscale to auto-generate AWS diagrams, forming colorized groups of Points of Delivery (PODs), visualizing which POD belongs to which Informatica product.
 “It's a good overview,” says Toby.
 “I don't have to manually go in and play with these [diagrams] too much—I do an import and set them up once.
-[Lucidchart] works for what we need it for.
+[Lucidscale] works for what we need it for.
 I'm actually quite thankful for it,” because for each single POD and backup POD, there about 400 VPCs, and each VPC can have 30-40 subnets.

 By visualizing current systems, Toby says that his team is “able to replace static drawings with what's really out there in the world, in a meaningful way,” ultimately ensuring they communicate the appropriate recommendations and changes as necessary.